Scott Arniel

-Scott William Arniel (born September 17, 1962) is a Canadian former professional ice hockey player and current associate coach of the National Hockey League's Winnipeg Jets.
-Previously, he was the head coach of the Columbus Blue Jackets and associate coach of the New York Rangers and Washington Capitals.
+Scott William Arniel (born September 17, 1962) is a Canadian professional ice hockey coach and former player who is the head coach for the Winnipeg Jets of the National Hockey League (NHL).
+Previously, he was the head coach of the Columbus Blue Jackets and associate coach of the New York Rangers, Washington Capitals and Winnipeg Jets.
+As a player, he played as left winger for the original Jets franchise, as well as the Buffalo Sabres and Boston Bruins.

 Playing career

-Junior hockey
+Junior career

 After entering the major junior ranks with the Kingston Canadians of the Ontario Major Junior Hockey League (OMJHL) in 1978–79, Arniel switched to the Quebec Major Junior Hockey League the next season to join the Cornwall Royals.
 Arniel played a pivotal role in the club's 1981 Memorial Cup championship with a hat trick in an 8–2 win over the Kitchener Rangers on May 10, 1981.

 Professional career

 That off-season, he was selected by the Winnipeg Jets 22nd overall in the 1981 NHL Entry Draft and immediately began playing for the team, making his NHL debut in 1981–82, appearing in 17 games.
 He was, however, returned to junior with the Royals, who had been realigned in the Ontario Hockey League (OHL), later that season.
-The reassignment to junior gave Arniel the opportunity to play at the 1982 World Junior Championships, helping Team Canada to their first-ever gold medal at the tournament.
+The reassignment to junior allowed Arniel to play at the 1982 World Junior Championships, helping Team Canada to their first-ever gold medal at the tournament.

 In 1982–83, Arniel joined the Jets full-time and recorded 18 points in his rookie season.
 He went on to play five seasons in his initial stint with the Jets, including a career-high 56-point campaign with the team in 1983–84.
 He joined the Buffalo Sabres in 1986–87, going on to play four seasons with Buffalo, before returning to the Jets in 1990–91.

 After splitting the 1991–92 season between the Boston Bruins and the New Haven Nighthawks and Maine Mariners of the American Hockey League (AHL), Arniel played the remainder of his career in the minor leagues, spending time with the San Diego Gulls, Houston Aeros, Utah Grizzlies and Manitoba Moose of the International Hockey League (IHL).
 He retired following the 1998–99 season.